crossplane-contrib/configuration-quickstart/README.md

 🎉 Congratulations.
 You have just installed your first Crossplane-powered platform.

 You can now use the control plane to request resources which will simulate getting provisioned in an external cloud service.
-You do this by creating "claims" against the APIs available on your control palne.
+You do this by creating "claims" against the APIs available on your control plane.
 Following the example below, create the claims directly:

 Create a mock database:
 ```console